 5. How do I know whether to come to the court for a specific matter?

-Rather than traveling to the court, persons seeking court action on a designated matter, or those who are uncertain as to whether their matter is a matter being heard by the court, should contact the local district court by telephone or by calling the Trial Court call center at 833-91COURT.
+Rather than traveling to the court, persons seeking court action on a designated matter, or those who are uncertain as to whether their matter is a matter being heard by the court, should contact the local district court by telephone.

 6. What should I do if I was previously scheduled for a hearing during the month of January in a District Court?

 If you have not already received a notice from the court either re-scheduling your hearing, or scheduling it as a virtual event, you should contact the District Court directly to confirm that the matter will be held in person.
-Rather than traveling to the court, persons seeking court action on a designated matter, or those who are uncertain as to whether their matter is a matter being heard by the court, should contact the local district court by telephone or by calling the Trial Court call center at 833-91COURT.
+Rather than traveling to the court, persons seeking court action on a designated matter, or those who are uncertain as to whether their matter is a matter being heard by the court, should contact the local district court by telephone.

 7. Who is allowed to be in the courtroom during a court event?

 Court personnel, attorneys, parties, witnesses, and other necessary persons as determined by the judge can be physically present in a courtroom for in-person proceedings.
 Additionally, the judge may permit members of the public, including the “news media” as defined in Supreme Judicial Court Rule 1:19(2), to access the proceeding, which may include allowing them to sit in the courtroom, provided there is sufficient space for them to maintain appropriate physical distance.

 Judges may, upon request, authorize a participant to one of the events listed above (an attorney, party, or witness) to appear virtually while other participants appear in-person, so long as it is consistent with the protection of constitutional rights.